tetaPehta/Tom-Crean-Quiz/README.md

 ## THANKS

-I would like to thank my mentor, Student care and Tutor support.
+I would like to thank my Mentor, Student care and Tutor support.
-This was a very hard project for me to grasp and I'm aware of its faoults and shortcommings.
+This was a very hard project for me to grasp and I'm aware of its faults and shortcommings.
 I will have to devote more time to learn JS.